ContainX/openstack4j/README.md

 #### Latest Release (Stable)

 **Note:** May not include all documented features on the website tutorials and documentation.
-See [the changelog](https://github.com/gondor/openstack4j/blob/master/CHANGELOG.md) for details
+See [ changelog](https://github.com/gondor/openstack4j/blob/master/CHANGELOG.md) for details

 ```
 <dependency>